Chapter Three: First Blood

 Once he turned back toward the exit she swung down.
 She let go of the bar and slammed her feet into his back before flipping backward to land three feet away from him.
 Collin crashed hard against the ground.
 Slowly he pushed himself unto his feet and turned towards her.
 “Bitch.”

 “That the best you can come up with?”
-She questioned as she crossed her arms.
+She asked as she crossed her arms.
 “Stop following me, Collin.
 I’m not going to be your punching bag because you’re too damn scared of the Joker.
 I get it.
 You’re hurting and want someone to pay.
 But learn to deal or grow a pair.
 I’m not responsible for the Joker.”

 “You’re just as much a freak as him.”
 Collin snorted.
 “Your death could still hurt him.
 It’s all I need.”